Master of Science in Biomedical Sciences

 Credits: 4

 This third course of the three-course series is designed to instruct the learner in the process of developing and completing an applied project.
-The applied project will be designed to target a problem in either healthcare practice or the healthcare professional sphere.
+The applied project will be designed to target a health problem with an innovative health intervention project.
 During the capstone course sequence, the learner will work closely with their faculty advisor as they progress from conceptualization to completion of the applied project.

 Financial Aid